Blog

 Articles of incorporation are simple forms that establish the business as a corporation.
 In most states, the following information will be included in the articles of incorporation:

-Your clients can only issue the amount of stock authorized in the articles of incorporation, which is why the articles of incorporation and bylaws are so important.
-Get your client’s lawyer involved to ensure the stock subscription agreements are correct.
+You can only issue the amount of stock authorized in the articles of incorporation, which is why the articles of incorporation and bylaws are so important.
+Get your lawyer involved to ensure the stock subscription agreements are correct.

-As a corporation, your client will need to apply for an employee identification number (EIN) from the IRS.
-They may also need to register for sales/use tax and payroll tax with their state’s Department of Revenue.
-And lastly, if your clients are in certain industries, they may need to establish separate business licenses within their jurisdiction.
+As a corporation, you will need to apply for an employee identification number (EIN) from the IRS.
+You may also need to register for sales/use tax and payroll tax with your state’s Department of Revenue.
+And lastly, if you are in certain industries, you may need to establish separate business licenses within their jurisdiction.

 Corporations are desirable because of the liability protections they provide.
 Corporations are considered distinct and separate from their owners, which means that shareholders are almost never personally liable for the debts of the corporation.
 However, in rare circumstances, courts may need to “pierce the corporate veil” to collect business debts.